Ghost in the Shell: Stand Alone Complex: Video games

-Ghost in the Shell: Stand Alone Complex has received two console game spinoffs.
-The first is Ghost in the Shell: Stand Alone Complex for the PlayStation 2, and was developed by Cavia.
+Ghost in the Shell: Stand Alone Complex has received two console game spinoffs, both of which were published by Sony Computer Entertainment in Japan and Bandai in North America and Europe.
+The first is Ghost in the Shell: Stand Alone Complex for the PlayStation 2 and was developed by Cavia.
 It was released on 4 March 2004 in Japan and 8 November 2004 in North America.
-The second—a sequel to the first—is a PSP title, developed by G-Artist, and is also titled Ghost in the Shell: Stand Alone Complex.
+The second—a sequel to the first—is a PlayStation Portable title, developed by G-Artists, and is also titled Ghost in the Shell: Stand Alone Complex.
 It was released in Japan on 15 September 2005 and in North America on 25 October 2005.

 Several mobile phone games have been released exclusively to Japan.
 The first is titled Ghost in the Shell: S.A.C.
 Cyber Mission (攻殻機動隊 S.A.C. サイバーミッション, Kōkakukidōtai SAC Saibā Misshon) and was developed by GREE and released on 14 February 2011.
-The second shares the name of the anime and PlayStation 2 video game, was developed by Mobage and released on 16 November 2011.
+The second shares the name of the anime, was developed by Mobage, and released on 16 November 2011.
 The game focuses on an unnamed new detective who works for Section 9.
 The third is a social game also developed by Mobage, titled Ghost in the Shell: S.A.C.
 Tachikoma Wars! (攻殻機動隊 S.A.C. タチコマウォーズ!, Kōkaku Kidōtai S.A.C.
 Tachikoma Wōzu!), and released on 29 March 2012.

 On 13 December 2012, Nexon stated it had obtained the rights of Ghost in the Shell: Stand Alone Complex for the purpose of the creation of a massively multiplayer online game.
-The game was formally announced on 17 September 2015, under the title of Ghost in the Shell: Stand Alone Complex - First Assault Online.
+The game was formally announced on 17 September 2015, under the title of Ghost in the Shell: Stand Alone Complex – First Assault Online.
 The game was a squad-based first-person shooter for Microsoft Windows, developed by Neople and featuring voice performances by the original anime cast.
 First Assault Online entered early access on Steam on 14 December 2015, but was discontinued in all territories by the end of 2017, due to low player uptake, poor reception, lack of differentation from other games in the genre, and the developers' own dissatisfaction with the quality of the game.

 Novels

 A three-volume novel series based on the anime television series and collecting self-contained stories was written by staff writer Junichi Fujisaku and illustrated by Kazuto Nakazawa.
 The novels were published by Tokuma Shoten and distributed by Dark Horse Comics in the United States.
-The first volume, titled Ghost in the Shell: Stand Alone Complex - The Lost Memory, was released on 21 January 2004 in Japan and on 24 May 2006 in the US.
-The second volume, Ghost in the Shell: Stand Alone Complex - Revenge of the Cold Machines, was released on 8 July 2004 in Japan and on 26 September 2006 in the US.
-The third volume, Ghost in the Shell: Stand Alone Complex - White Maze was released on 4 February 2005 in Japan and on 2 January 2007 in the US.
+The first volume, titled Ghost in the Shell: Stand Alone Complex – The Lost Memory, was released on 21 January 2004 in Japan and on 24 May 2006 in the US.
+The second volume, Ghost in the Shell: Stand Alone Complex – Revenge of the Cold Machines, was released on 8 July 2004 in Japan and on 26 September 2006 in the US.
+The third volume, Ghost in the Shell: Stand Alone Complex – White Maze was released on 4 February 2005 in Japan and on 2 January 2007 in the US.